ptomaszek/quote-for-you/README.md

  - allow user to see last 10 quotes
  - About link - popup referencing forismatic.com
  - background images as an option
+ - image of " in the background of the quote
+ - fonts locally